Hasan-khan02/ThoughtSpace/Readme.md

 •	Data is fetched through Express routes.
 •	EJS templates render the posts dynamically.
 •	You can add, edit, and delete posts using forms.
-📌 Future Improvements
-•	Connect to MongoDB for persistent storage.
-•	Add authentication for post creation.
-•	Implement API validation and error handling.
-📄 License
-This project is open-source and available under the MIT License.